 Who told him to do that?

-A lot of these questions we tried to answer, and unfortunately, because we could not get Oleg Derophska to sit down for deposition or even a phone call with our committee at the time, we couldn't directly ask them.
+And unfortunately, because we could not get Oleg Daraposka to sit down for deposition or even a phone call with our committee at the time, we couldn't directly ask them.

 Now, he had a lawyer in the United States of America.

-And it's not like he was coming over here soon.
+It's not like he was coming over here soon.

 We found that interesting.

-And what that means is when you sanction an individual on behalf of the United States government, you are saying this person is essentially a criminal and cannot do business with any enterprise in the United States of America, nor can they use the United States banking system, which as you know is the global banking system.
+And what that means is when you sanction an individual on behalf of the United States government, you are saying this person is essentially a criminal and cannot do business with any enterprise in the United States of America, nor can they use the United States banking system, which, as you know, is the global banking system.

-That's a pretty heavy um strike against any individual, especially a Russian magnate in the aluminum industry who probably wants to sell his aluminum here and everywhere else that American banks are used.
+That's a pretty heavy strike against any individual, especially a Russian magnate in the aluminum industry who probably wants to sell his aluminum here and everywhere else that American banks are used.

 But if that weren't bad enough, I'll fast forward and then I'll jump back.

-So now the United States federal government took it one step further and said, You're such a bad character, we are preventing you from doing business.
+So now the United States federal government took it one step further and said, you're such a bad character, we are preventing you from doing business.

 What did he do?